keepwhatworks

 Open source · v1.7

-curl -sSL https://raw.githubusercontent.com/vishigondi/trinity-local/main/scripts/install.sh | bash
+curl -fsSL https://raw.githubusercontent.com/vishigondi/trinity-local/main/scripts/install.sh | bash

-• Reads transcripts already on your disk
+• Your lens builds from transcripts already on your disk

-• Every override trains the local router
+• Every override sharpens the local router

 • Embedding model + index stay local